 Where you are not able to live independently or with family, AriesCare is able to provide accommodation in our shared residences with 3 to 5 bedrooms.
-We always aim to accommodate you with people of similar interests and age.
+Our aim is to accommodate you with people of similar interests and age.
 It’s a great opportunity to get the supports you need such as cleaning, cooking, medical needs and help with personal care.

 Oh, and make new friends!

-SDA funding is usually approved for participants with extreme impairment or high support needs.
+SDA funding is usually approved for participants with complex or high support needs.

 Whereas, SIL funding is approved for participants seeking to live as independently as possible.

-Now, it is important to understand that a participant may be approved for both SDA and SIL albeit funded separately in your NDIS plan.
+Now, it is important to understand that a participant may be approved for both SDA and SIL although this may be funded separately in your NDIS plan.

-Caleb is a young man with extreme intellectual impairment and requires high level support (1:1).
+Caleb is a young man living with disability and requires high level support (1:1).
 He requires accommodation which is fully accessible and it has been identified in his plan that he desires to be more independent.

 The NDIS approves funding for SDA and SIL.

-Caleb then engages AriesCare to provide accommodation for him and provide supports for his daily tasks.
+Caleb then engages AriesCare to provide specialist disability accommodation for him and provide him with supports for his daily living.

 What if i only have SIL, can I live in an SDA accommodation?

 Of course.
 However, you must remember that you will be making rental contributions as if you were a private tenant in a private rental market.